saymrwulf/zipline/notes.md

-2019-02-20T22:00:00 - Implementing approach from a new paper read last night (zipline) 2019-02-20T21:02:00 - Refactor for clarity, might break a few tests though (zipline) 2019-02-20T23:25:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)
+2019-02-20T22:00:00 - Implementing approach from a new paper read last night (zipline) 2019-02-20T21:02:00 - Refactor for clarity, might break a few tests though (zipline) 2019-02-20T23:25:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2019-04-29T21:54:00 - Minor doc updates: linking to article on quantization (zipline)